Sylvexia/ccu_osdi_notes/Midterm_OS.md

 		1. Context-switch: may trigger a lot of cache miss especially the context-switch between process.
 		2. Mode change: may only trigger CPU execute mode, smaller overhead.
 3. DMA and cache, coherency problem
-	1. From device to CPU, the hardware would make DMA update to cache.
+	1. From peripheral to CPU, have to be sure the CPU read the latest data, can flush CPU cache.
-	2. From CPU to device, we write through from CPU to device.
+	2. From CPU to peripheral, have to be sure the DMA read the latest data, can write out the data to DRAM.
 4. How do DMA improve the CPU performance?
 	1. Say you want to copy a large chunk of file on disk, the disk access speed is slower than the bus and CPU, so DMA controller transfer the data to buffer to speed up the performance.
 	2. The CPU don't need to transfer the data manually, the CPU configure the DMA to manage the data movement, hence the CPU is free from transferring the data and can do other stuff.